OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-05.md

 ## Genesis 5:10

-After he became the father of Kenan, Enosh lived 815 years and had other sons and daughters.
+Following the birth of Kenan, Enosh lived 815 years and had other sons and daughters.

 ## Genesis 5:11